microsoft/bedrock/gitops/octopus/OctopusDeploy.md

 ![Choose environment and target role](images/octo-choose-env-role.png)

-Be sure to select the name of the SSH Key Pair account that was created earlier.
+Be sure to select the name of the SSH key pair account that was created earlier.
 Hit `Save`.

 ![Deployment Target Communication Section](images/octo-deploy-target-communication.png)